bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

-# Function `getPurchaseReturn(contract IERC20Token _connectorToken, uint256 _depositAmount) → uint256, uint256` {#BancorConverter-getPurchaseReturn-contract-IERC20Token-uint256-}
+# Function `getPurchaseReturn(contract IERC20Token _reserveToken, uint256 _depositAmount) → uint256, uint256` {#BancorConverter-getPurchaseReturn-contract-IERC20Token-uint256-}
-returns the expected return for buying the token for a connector token
+returns the expected return for buying the token for a reserve token

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address

-- `_depositAmount`:   amount to deposit (in the connector token)
+- `_depositAmount`:   amount to deposit (in the reserve token)

-# Function `getSaleReturn(contract IERC20Token _connectorToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getSaleReturn-contract-IERC20Token-uint256-}
+# Function `getSaleReturn(contract IERC20Token _reserveToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getSaleReturn-contract-IERC20Token-uint256-}
-returns the expected return for selling the token for one of its connector tokens
+returns the expected return for selling the token for one of its reserve tokens

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address

 - `_sellAmount`:      amount to sell (in the smart token)

-# Function `getCrossConnectorReturn(contract IERC20Token _fromConnectorToken, contract IERC20Token _toConnectorToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getCrossConnectorReturn-contract-IERC20Token-contract-IERC20Token-uint256-}
+# Function `getCrossReserveReturn(contract IERC20Token _fromReserveToken, contract IERC20Token _toReserveToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getCrossReserveReturn-contract-IERC20Token-contract-IERC20Token-uint256-}
-returns the expected return for selling one of the connector tokens for another connector token
+returns the expected return for selling one of the reserve tokens for another reserve token

 ## Parameters:
-- `_fromConnectorToken`:  contract address of the connector token to convert from
+- `_fromReserveToken`:    contract address of the reserve token to convert from

-- `_toConnectorToken`:    contract address of the connector token to convert to
+- `_toReserveToken`:      contract address of the reserve token to convert to

-- `_sellAmount`:          amount to sell (in the from connector token)
+- `_sellAmount`:          amount to sell (in the from reserve token)